-Target resident code is also required if $\mu$ C/Probe is communicating over the Ethernet port on the YRDKRX62N board.
-In fact, Micriμm's $\mu$ C/TCP-IP is provided in linkable library format allowing to experience $\mu$ C/Probe using TCP/IP communication.
-The IP address of the YRDKRX62N is displayed on the YRDKRX62N's graphical LCD display and must be configured into $\mu$ C/Probe along with the default port number, 9930.
-This is configured in the $\mu$ C/Probe "Options" as shown in Figure C-8.
-Similarly to RS-232C, data can only be displayed and changed when the target is running.
-However, the Ethernet interface provides the best throughput and data update rates for $\mu$ C/Probe.
+Target resident code is also required if you are using the Ethernet port on the YRDKSH7216 board.
+In fact, Micrium's μ C/TCP-IP is provided in linkable library format allowing you to experience μ C/Probe using the Ethernet port.
+The IP address of the YRDKSH7216 is displayed on the YRDKSH7216's LCD display and must be configured into μ C/Probe along with the default port number, 9930.
+This is configured in the μ C/Probe "Options" as shown in Figure C-8.
+Again, data can only be displayed and changed when the target is running.
+However, the Ethernet interface provides the best throughput and data update rates for μ C/Probe.